 chemical exfoliants can actually be gentler than scrubs.
 “Chemical exfoliants very gently dissolve the ‘glue’ that’s holding dead cells on, causing them to fall off, and uncovering brighter, fresher skin”.
 “They’re available in varying grades, and many can be purchased without a prescription.”
 The three most effective types are alpha-hydroxy acid, a beta-hydroxy acid, and retinoids.www.rd.com

 But if you’re not exfoliating properly then you can cause your skin more harm than good.
-So here are 8 exfoliating mistakes to avoid to get glowing skin.
+So here are 8 exfoliating mistakes to avoid getting glowing skin.

 - 7 Benefits of Using A toner